 Waist of Space, part one of the Unlikelihood series, followed Commanders Tarquin Stuart-Lane and Meredith Winstanley; hapless heroes of the Royal Space Regiment; who were sent on a mission to the Moon from which they were not expected to return.
 There they met with a group of aliens who had forged a living under the surface of the moon, and whose forbears were testing a new kind of spacecraft.

 In part two, FLATUS, our dynamic duo help the aliens (and the RSR) build their own multi-locatable craft.
 Will the ships be built and if so, will the drives work?
 What are the possible effects of having three such craft in space at one time?
 FLATUS — Fantastically Large Assembly for Travel at Unbelievable Speeds.
 The most unlikely spacecraft never built?

 Part three follows the preparation and development of the Gap Travel Initiative (code named GTI) and the developing relationships among and between species, races and genders.
 Will humankind achieve the nirvana of limitless travel and if so, at what cost.
 Stick with Tarquin and Meredith as they navigate their route through an uncertain future.

-GTI — currently serialised on this site whilst being written.
+GTI — serialised on this site.
+To be concluded.